 The Washington State Board of Tax Appeals (WSBTA), composed of three members appointed by the governor, is the state’s full-time administrative tax court that adjudicates a variety of tax-related appeals filed by taxpayers, taxing units, and county assessors.

-Claire Hesselholt was appointed to the Board on January 1, 2019, by Governor Jay Inslee.
+Claire Hesselholt was appointed to the Board on January 1, 2019, and reappointed on March 11, 2021, by Governor Jay Inslee.
 Ms. Hesselholt holds Bachelor of Science in Political Science and Master of Public Administration degrees from Idaho State University, and received her J.D.cum laude, from the University of Puget Sound (now Seattle University) School of Law.
 She is a member of the Washington State Bar.
 Ms. Hesselholt previously worked in the Washington State Senate, the Washington State Department of Revenue, and on Governor Locke’s policy staff.

 Gilda R. Felizardo